-The good news is that brain cancer affects less than 1 percent of the world’s population; the bad news is that brain tumors are often accompanied by very few symptoms, and these symptoms disguise themselves as everyday ailments such as headaches and exhaustion.
-(Did you know you can prevent brain cancer by doing this one thing?).
-Read on for eight silent, but serious, symptoms of a brain tumor, and how you should know whether or not to see a doctor.
+The good news is that brain cancer affects less than 1 percent of the world’s population; the bad news is that brain tumors are often accompanied by very few symptoms, and brain tumor symptoms disguise themselves as everyday ailments such as headaches and exhaustion.
+Read on for eight silent but serious brain tumor symptoms, and how you should know whether or not to see a doctor.

 It can be very difficult for even doctors to tell the difference between headaches (or full-on migraines) caused by brain tumors and those resulting from other reasons.
-“The best indicator is a new daily headache that won’t seem to go away,” says Mike Chen, MD, PhD, associate professor, division of neurosurgery, department of surgery at City of Hope.
-“These headaches tend to get worse over time and are often present when you wake up in the morning, when intracranial pressure is high from lying in bed for hour-long periods of time.”
-(Here's how to naturally treat your headaches).
+“The best indicator is a new daily headache that won’t seem to go away,” says Mike Chen, MD, PhD, associate professor in the division of neurosurgery, department of surgery, at City of Hope in California.
+“These headaches tend to get worse over time and are often present when you wake up in the morning, when intracranial pressure is high from lying in bed for . . . long periods of time.”
 This pain can vary greatly regardless of the size or growth rate of the tumor.
 “A small, fast-growing tumor can cause as severe of a headache as a large, slow-growing tumor,” says Santosh Kesari, MD, PhD, neuro-oncologist and chair of the department of translational neuro-oncology and neurotherapeutics at John Wayne Cancer Institute in Santa Monica, California.
 And there’s no specific type of headache that can predict whether or not a person has a brain tumor.
 The key is to be on the lookout for new, persistent headaches that do not respond to any treatments, such as over-the-counter medicines.
-Here are subtle signs of cancer women are likely to ignore.
+Find out the 15 subtle signs of cancer that women are likely to ignore.